Nadir Ali (comedian)

 Nadir Ali is a Pakistani YouTube personality and comedian who is known for his channel P 4 Pakao.
-Ali started his channel in 2016 and subsequently uploaded his first video as a hair dresser.

-His pranks are popular not only in Pakistan but also abroad, especially in India and Dubai.
-Nadir was inspired by this response to travel to places like Thailand to record new pranks.

 Personal life

-Nadir Ali is married to Faiza and has a son.
+In 2025 His p 4 Pakao channel was banned by Indian Govt.
+Now he has again created New channel posting reels in the naje P 4 Pakao Nadir Ali was born on 2nd September 1991 to a Saraiki family, Nadir Ali is married to Faiza and has a son.

 Career

 Prior to his YouTube career, he worked in famous Pakistani prank show Zara Hut Kay which was aired on Metro TV.
 Nadir entertained people in the same way from 2010 to 2016.
 In 2016, Nadir began posting videos to YouTube.
 In 2020, the tax department notified him about some tax payments.

 Nadir Ali has so far produced a large number of prank videos, the most of which were recorded in Karachi and only a small number in Lahore.
 He also recorded their prank videos in Sri Lanka, Thailand, Bangkok and in Dubai.
 In February 2024, he had an online conversation with well known Indian comedian, Kapil Sharma.

-In August 2023, alongwith the Pakistani actor Moammar Rana, he faced criticism over social media due to his podcast with the actor who made offensive comments about Indian actress Priyanka Chopra.

-In September 2024 before Naik's visit to Pakistan in the next month, Ali became the first Pakistani youtuber to host an interview with the scholar Zakir Naik.
+In August 2023, along with the Pakistani actor Moammar Rana, he faced criticism over social media due to his podcast with the actor who made offensive comments about Indian actress Priyanka Chopra.
+In September 2024, hosted an interview with the scholar Zakir Naik.